withastro/roadmap/proposals/0000-markdown-content-redesign.md

 ## Deferred Import Implementation

+- This RFC seeks to refactor how Markdown is loaded internally AND update the Markdown API that users interact with.
+- The API updates are captured in `1.` below, while the refactoring is captured in `2.` and `3.`
+- The logic that manages all of this lives in the internal `'astro:markdown'` Vite plugin.
-- All Markdown files (ex: `src/posts/foo.md`) are resolved and loaded by an internal `'astro:markdown'` plugin.
+- All Markdown files (ex: `src/posts/foo.md`) are resolved and loaded by this plugin.
-- This logic is implemented as v2.0 of that same internal plugin.

 1. `src/posts/foo.md?import`
-    1. loaded from file system
+    1. loads from file system
-    2. frontmatter is parsed from the file
+    2. parses frontmatter from the file into a JS object
-    3. a JS module is returned with the following JS:
+    3. returns a JS module with the following JS:
     ```js
     `
     // Static: